 - 2.1.1.
 For front outboard designated seating positions: - 2.1.1.1.
 The highest position; and - 2.1.1.2.
-Not less than, but closest to 800 mm; and - 2.1.2.
+Not less than, but closest to 800 mm - 2.1.2.
 For rear outboard and front centre designated seating positions - 2.1.2.1.
 The highest position; and - 2.1.2.2.
 Not less than, but closest to 750 mm. - 2.1.3.
 For rear centre designated seating position - 2.1.3.1.
 The highest position; and - 2.1.3.2.
 Not less than, but closest to 700 mm. - 2.2.
-Orient a cylindrical test device having a 165 ± 2 mm diameter in plane view (perpendicular to the axis of revolution), and a 152 mm length in profile (through the axis of revolution) with a surface roughness of less than 1.6 μ m, root mean square, such that the axis of the revolution is horizontal and in the longitudinal vertical plane through the longitudinal centreline of the head restraint.
+Orient a cylindrical test device having a 165 ± 2 mm diameter in plane view (perpendicular to the axis of revolution), and a 152 mm length in profile (through the axis of revolution), such that the axis of the revolution is horizontal and in the longitudinal vertical plane through the vertical longitudinal zero plane of the head restraint.
 Position the midpoint of the bottom surface of the cylinder in contact with the head restraint. - 2.3.
-Mark an initial reference position. - 2.4.
-Increase the load at the rate of 250 ± 50 N/minute to at least 500 N and maintain this load for not less than 5 seconds.
+Establish initial reference position by applying a vertical downward load of 50 ± 1 N at a rate of 250 ± 50 N/minute.
+Determine the reference position after 5 seconds at this load.
+Mark an initial reference position for the head restraint. - 2.4.
+Measure the vertical distance between the lowest point on the underside of the head restraint and the top of the seat back. (see paragraph 2.9. of this Annex)

 - 2.5.
-Reduce the load to 0 N and determine the position of the cylindrical device with respect to its initial reference position. - 2.6.
-Measure the vertical distance measured between the lowest point on the underside of the head restraint and the top of the seat back. - 2.7.
-If the design of the head restraint is such that it is not possible to measure to the top of the seat then the vertical measurement shall be taken by marking a horizontal line across the front of the seat back at least 25 mm below the lowest point of the head restraint and the measurement shall be taken from this line to the underside of the head restraint.
+Increase the load at the rate of 250 ± 50 N/minute to at least 500 N and maintain this load for not less than 5 seconds. - 2.6.
+Reduce the load at a rate of 250 ± 50 N/m until the load is completely removed.
+Maintain this condition for no more than two minutes.
+Increase the load at a rate of 250 ± 50 N/minute to 50 ± 1 N and, after 5 seconds at this load, determine the position of the cylindrical device with respect to its initial reference position. - 2.7.
+Repeat the measurement of the vertical distance measured between the lowest point on the underside of the head restraint and the top of the seat back. (see paragraph 2.9. of this Annex) - 2.8.
+Compare the measurements from paragraphs 2.4. and 2.7. of this Annex.
+The difference is the measurement required to comply with paragraph 5.2.2. of this regulation. - 2.9.
+If the design of the head restraint is such that it is not possible to measure to the top of the seat then the vertical measurement is taken by marking a horizontal line across the front of the seat back at least 25 mm below the lowest point of the head restraint and the measurement is taken from this line to the underside of the head restraint.